safeFBDC-TU-Darmstadt/SafeML/README.md

-# SafeML: A Privacy-Preserving Byzantine-Robust Framework for Distributed Machine Learning Training
+# SafeML: A Privacy-Preserving Byzantine-Robust Framework for Distributed Machine Learning

 SafeML is a distributed machine learning framework that can address privacy and Byzantine robustness  concerns during model training.
 It employs secret sharing and data randomization techniques to secure all computations, while also